 7. Companion Planting

-Companion planting is a really simple idea but a really powerful tool for the organic gardener.
+Companion planting is a really simple idea but a really powerful tool for the organic gardener if you’re trying to grow your own food.
 Its basically about looking for different plants that work well together in repelling pests.

-The fragrance from chives for example, can repel pests from carrots, so if you’re planting carrots plant some chives amongst them.
+The fragrance from garlic and chives for example, can repel pests from carrots, so if you’re planting carrots plant some garlic or chives amongst them.

 Companion plants can also be used as: